andela/rails-api-practice/README.md

     Note the usage of assert_difference here which verifies that the result of evaluating its first argument (a String which can be passed to be evaluated which is "Suya.count") changes by a certain amount (in this case, 1) after calling the block it was passed.

+    Also note that the "format: :json" of the params hash is unnecessary since our controller action only responds to one kind of request right now.

 5. To get this test to pass, I wrote this in the controller: